Langbar International: History

 Investors, most of whom purchased after Pearson came aboard, lost as much 100 million.
 Nabarro Wells, a London firm that had advised Langbar, was fined £250,000 for due diligence failures in 2007.
-In 2008, shareholders in Langbar International.
+In 2008, shareholders in Langbar International sued Rybak and his family, receiving a settlement of £30 million after 56 days of evidence.

 The Serious Fraud Office was aggressively pursuing conspirators in the fraud with seven arrests in Spain and Switzerland when the man The Guardian characterized as the central conspirator, Lambert head Avi Arad, died of a heart attack.
 According to the Guardian, "the prospect of other potential defendants blaming Arad for the fraud was now glaring."

 Given the death of Arad, the disposition of Pearson was the final stage in the investigation by the SFO.
 Charged with 13 counts of fraud, Pearson faced trial to determine the question of how much he knew of the fraud and when he had discovered it.
 Evidence was presented that Pearson had overlooked warnings, including a phone call from a banker at the London branch of Banco do Brasil informing him that there was no record of the money from Lambert.
 With a jury convinced of at least criminal negligence, Pearson was found guilty in 2011 on three counts, for making "misleading, false or deceptive or reckless" claims about the existence of the money.
 Barred from being a director for five years, he was also sentenced to a year in jail, but the SFO determined that confiscation of assets from Pearson could not be made because he had been acquitted of dishonesty, had been sentenced for recklessness, and had lost money himself.